 Research has been co-produced with community organisations and with community researchers and artists in the Greater Bedminster area of Bristol and in the North Merthyr Tydfil area of South Wales.

 Alonely is a collection of diverse stories based on our research.
 Our aim is to make the experiences of older people more visible as a way of encouraging dialogue between communities, professionals, academics and artists.
 Our installation and performances are designed to provide a space for considering utopian futures where alternative understandings of social isolation and loneliness in later life may emerge.
-Full Report on Alonely.
+Read full report on Alonely (PDF, 1MB).